Distributed controller synthesis for deadlock avoidance: Preliminaries

-A global configuration of $\Ss$ is a tuple of local configurations $C=(s_p, B_p)_{p\in\Proc}$ provided the sets $B_p$ are pairwise disjoint: $B_{p}\cap B_{q}=\es$ for $p\not=q$.
+A \emph{global configuration} of $\Ss$ is a tuple of local configurations $C=(s_p, B_p)_{p\in\Proc}$ provided the sets $B_p$ are pairwise disjoint: $B_{p}\cap B_{q}=\es$ for $p\not=q$.
 This is because a lock can be taken by at most one process at a time.
 The initial configuration is the tuple of initial configurations of all processes.

-The semantics of such systems is \emph{asynchronous}, as transitions between two configurations done by a single process: $C\act{(p,a,op)}C'$ if $(s_p,B_p)\act{(a,op)}_p(s'_p,B'_p)$ and $(s_q,B_q)=(s'_q,B'_q)$ for every $q\not=p$.
+The semantics of such systems is \emph{asynchronous}, as a step of computation is simply defined as one process taking a local transition: $C\act{(a,op)}C'$ with $C=(s_p, B_p)_{p\in\Proc}$ and $C'=(s'_p, B'_p)_{p\in\Proc}$ if for some process $p$, $(s_p,B_p)\act{(a,op)}_p(s'_p,B'_p)$ and $(s_q,B_q)=(s'_q,B'_q)$ for every $q\not=p$.
 A global run is a sequence of transitions between global configurations.
 Since our systems are deterministic we usually identify a global run by the sequence of transition labels.
-A global run $w$ \emph{determines a local run} of each process: $w|_p$ is the sequence of $p$'s actions in $w$.
+Observe that any action name determines the process that executes it, since the $\S_p$ are disjoint.
+A global run $w$ \emph{determines a local run} of each process: $w|_p$ is the projection of $w$ on $\S_p$.